Skip to main content

 • Women should have a Pap every three years starting at age 21 until age 65.

-• At age 30, a woman may opt to get tested with a Pap, as well as high-risk HPV (this is called co-testing).
+• At age 30, a woman may opt to get tested with a Pap, as well as high-risk HPV.
+This is called co-testing.
 If both are negative, she may choose to be co-tested every five years until age 65.
 Otherwise, she may continue a Pap schedule of every three years.

 • Women who have had a total hysterectomy including the cervix with no previous history of cervical or vaginal cancer don't need to have a Pap.

-• Women with HIV or on immunosuppressive medication for conditions, such as organ transplant, cancer or autoimmune disease, may need more frequent screening and should have a conversation with their health care provider.
+• Women with HIV or on immunosuppressive medication for conditions, such as organ transplant, cancer or autoimmune disease, may need more frequent screening and should have a conversation with their healthcare provider.

 How can I protect against cervical cancer?